-Supplemented by a modest number of loans from the artist, the retrospective is largely drawn from MoMA's extensive collection of Friedlander's work.
+Supplemented by a modest number of loans from the artist, the retrospective was largely drawn from MoMA's extensive collection of Friedlander's work, which published the authoritative restropective book.

 There are some 60 groups of photographs, each narrowly tailored by date, theme, and style.
 Groups that present distilled versions of Friedlander's books are identified as such.
 Completing the exhibition are seven vitrines displaying Friedlander's portfolios and special editions.